The Perfect Brunch Frittata

 - When you pour the eggs into the pan and are cooking, tilt the pan side to side and use a spatula to lift up the side of the frittata to allow some of the uncooked egg to sneak underneath the potatoes.
 This shortens the cooking time.
 Don’t worry if there is some uncooked egg on top as it will get cooked under the broiler.

 OK, Enough of me talking.
 Let’s get cracking!

 - 1 medium sized russet potato, grated and dried in a paper towel

 - ½ cup sliced leeks

 - 1/2 cup spinach

 - 1/2 cup cherry tomatoes

-- Once the top is set, remove from heat, drizzle with olive oil, and season with salt, pepper, and fresh basil.
-Cut and serve right out of the pan.
+- Remove from the oven and drizzle with olive oil, season with salt, and finally garnish with fresh basil.

 Subscribe to more content like this: